-The 20MW (AC) Barcaldine Solar Farm in Central Queensland began exporting power to the grid in December 2016 and is expected to generate enough power to supply around 5,300 homes.
+The 20 MW Barcaldine Remote Community Solar Farm in Central Queensland began exporting power to the grid in December 2016, and is expected to generate enough power to supply around 5,300 homes.

 The project sponsor, Elecnor, provided equity investment.
 The project was planned and developed by the Barcaldine Remote Community Solar Farm Pty Ltd (BRCSF), a company owned by Elecnor Australia Pty Ltd. Elecnor Australia is a subsidiary of Elecnor SA, one of the world’s leading solar energy development companies.

 Elecnor sold the solar farm in February 2017 to an investment vehicle managed by Foresight Group with equity financing provided by KDB Infrastructure Investments Asset Management Co Ltd and Hanwha Energy.
-The CEFC's debt finance continues to be serviced under the new ownership.
+The CEFC debt finance continues to be serviced under the new ownership.

+Barcaldine is more than 1,000km north-west of Brisbane and 680km west of Gladstone.
 The experience developed from building a large-scale solar PV farm in a fringe-of-grid area demonstrates the potential for solar projects to increase the reliability and quality of power at fringe-of-grid locations.
 This experience also provides useful lessons for the future rollout of off-grid remote area solar PV projects, such as those serving remote communities and mining operations.